Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Multi-branch Deep Learning Network

-This branch as shown in Fig.~\ref{modified_resnet34} is designed to process the 2D feature (time-frequency domain features) obtained from the wavelet transform.
-The underlying structure of this branch is to reuse the ResNet-34 architecture~\cite{he2016deep} and to replace the usual residual block with our proposed convolutional building block (CBB) \cite{cai2019effective}.
-Our 2D feature branch consists of four groups of CBBs.
-The number of CBBs in each group is the same as the number of usual residual blocks in the ResNet-34 architecture, which presents $3, 3, 5, 2$, respectively.
-In the diagram of the CBBs shown in the right part in Fig.~\ref{modified_resnet34}, the variable $c$ represents the dimension of the output space.
-Meanwhile, $s$ specifies the stride length of the convolution operation.
-Each CBB block performs BN, ReLU activation, and a dropout layer with a rate of 0.2.
+This branch, as shown in Fig.~\ref{fig:modified_resnet34} is designed to process the 2D feature (time-frequency domain features) obtained from the wavelet transform.
+The underlying structure of this branch relies on ResNet-34 ~\cite{he2016deep}.
+The ResNet-34 is a lightweight yet effective deep learning architecture with 34 layers that utilizes residual blocks.
+It integrates shortcuts and skip connections, facilitating the training of remarkably deep networks and mitigating the complexities associated with identifying intricate features within data.
+In addition, recognizing the limitations of traditional residual blocks in handling complex vibration data with sudden changes, we propose replacing them with the convolutional building block (CBB), proposed by Shaofeng Cai et al. in 2019 \cite{cai2019effective}.
+For more details, our 2D feature branch consists of four groups of CBBs.
+Each group contains 3, 3, 5, and 2 CBBs, respectively.
+Finally, in each CBB, we employ batch normalization (BN), ReLU activation, and a dropout layer with a dropout rate of 0.2.